 Gerald Davies - Member of Audit Committee

 Gerald has served on the Brandon Trust Board since 2012 and has been both an active member and chair of the Audit Committee.
 Gerald has a longstanding interest in economic and social equality which culminated in gaining a masters degree in finance and development at SOAS, University of London.
 Gerald was drawn to Brandon Trust because of the innovative ways that we are supporting people, and was keen to put his newly acquired knowledge into practice.
 Through his involvement with Brandon Trust, Gerald’s interest has deepened as he has gained greater awareness of the day-to-day challenges faced by people with learning disabilities.

 With a career background in financial services including 10 years as a managing director at Deutsche Bank, Gerald brings a wealth of experience to support the effective management of our resources, and to scrutinise the quality of our systems and services.

-Heather Sandilands – Chair of the HR & Remuneration Committee, Fundraising, Communications & Marketing Committee and Members' Board
+Heather Sandilands – HR & Remuneration Committee, Members' Board and Fundraising, Communications & Marketing Committee

 Heather joined the Board of Trustees in December 2015, and has fully embraced her first role as a trustee by chairing the HR & Remuneration Committee, and actively participating in the Fundraising, Communications & Marketing Committee, and Members' Board.
 Heather cares very deeply about people realising their potential, helping people to develop skills and confidence through volunteering as a mentor for young people and as a sports coach for adults with learning disabilities and autism.